 That was what I was hoping for when I went to school.
 That there would be a program laid out where you are required to know, understand and demonstrate your ability to implement different ideas about the ways in which pictures were made and how representation worked, how vision and visuality worked.
-I thought it would help you in some way.
+I thought you were supposed to know all of that stuff, and that ing.
+On a project-by-project basis you were in school it would help you in some way.

 In 1977, that's not how it was.
-After finishing underproblems. graduate school, it didn't seem like going for an MFA I made my students responsible for knowing somemeant much.
-So I wanted to prove that you could do thing about the history of the ways things were done.
+After finishing undergraduate school, it didn't seem like going for an MFA meant much.
+So I wanted to prove that you could do supposed to be able to do without having to get one.